What is a ribeye steak? It’s an outstanding classic that everyone has heard of … I think?!

 You can see the origins and ethos of each meat provider and decide which ticks your boxes, and then your order will be shipped to your door ready for you to use.

-Here are three online outlets that sell some of the best ribeye steaks available:
+Here are two online outlets that sell some of the best rib eye steaks available:

 Ribeye Steak Price

-Due to its popularity, the ribeye is well known and sought after, so the price is premium wherever you purchase it.
+Due to its popularity, it is well known and sought after, so the price is premium wherever you purchase it.

-At the time of writing, the cost per pound for a standard ribeye steak varies from $23-30 per lb. across online outlets.
+At the time of writing, the cost per-pound for standard rib steaks varies from $23-30 per lb.
+Across online outlets.

 Portion Size: How Much Ribeye Steak Per Person?